edamianreynoso/arc-assb-controller/paper/main_draft.md

 ### 5.3 Research Lines: Rationale and Hypotheses

 ASSB is designed as a *validation ladder*: each research line increases the realism and degrees of freedom while testing a distinct failure mode that appears when agents carry affect-like internal state.
-The goal is not to “win” a single benchmark, but to establish whether a regulation mechanism is (i) stable under shocks, (ii) preserves learning and memory, (iii) resists perseveration/manipulation dynamics, (iv) remains efficient, and (v) transfers to standard reinforcement learning.
+The goal is not to "win" a single benchmark, but to establish whether a regulation mechanism is (i) stable under shocks, (ii) preserves learning and memory, (iii) resists perseveration/manipulation dynamics, (iv) remains efficient, and (v) transfers to standard reinforcement learning.

 We frame L1–L6 as testable hypotheses about *which component is necessary* and *which metric should change* if regulation is working: